joshsouza/generator-puppetskel/generators/app/templates/skeleton/CONTRIBUTING.md

 Beaker tests with:

     bundle exec rake acceptance

+We have added some ease-of-use logic to test multiple OS'es:

+    bundle exec rake acceptance[<OS>,<destroy_on_finish>,<create_new_machine (vs resuse)]
+    # it defaults to:
+    [centos6,yes,yes]

+    # This will run tests against centos, creating a new box, and keeping it up after
+    bundle exec rake acceptance[centos6,no,yes]

+    # This will run tests against an existing centos box, destroying it only if it passes
+    bundle exec rake acceptance[centos6,onpass,no]

+    # This will run tests against ubuntu 12, destroying it only if it passes
+    bundle exec rake acceptance[ubuntu12,onpass]

 This will use the host described in `spec/acceptance/nodeset/default.yml` by default.
 To run against another host, set the `BEAKER_set` environment